College Football on CBS Sports: 2020s

 On August 18, 2022, CBS reached a seven-year deal to broadcast Big Ten football and basketball beginning in the 2023 season.
 CBS will air up to 15 Big Ten football games per-season, including a Friday afternoon game on Thanksgiving weekend, and the Big Ten Football Championship Game in 2024 and 2028.
-Big Ten games will replace the SEC on CBS's traditional 3:30 p.m.
-ET window beginning in the 2024 season; CBS is scheduled to carry seven Big Ten games in 2023, which will be scheduled around its final season of SEC coverage.
+Big Ten games replaced the SEC in CBS's traditional 3:30 p.m.
+ET window beginning in the 2024 season; in a transitional arrangement, CBS carried seven Big Ten games in 2023 around its final season of SEC coverage, which were mostly part of doubleheaders and tripleheaders with SEC and/or Mountain West games.

+In 2023, CBS Sports Network began airing football games from the FCS level Northeast Conference.

+In 2024, CBS renewed its rights to the Sun Bowl through 2030.

+In April 2025, the Pac-12 Conference—whose membership had been reduced to Oregon State and Washington State after the rest of its teams departed to the Big Ten, Big 12, and ACC in 2024—announced an agreement to air two prime time games on CBS in the 2025 season (with the remainder airing on The CW, and two on ESPN); this will include the Apple Cup game between Washington State and its Big Ten rival Washington.
+In June 2025, ahead of the conference's reconstruction to include at least six additional teams in the 2026 season (most of which coming from the Mountain West), the Pac-12 announced an extension of the contract through the 2030 season.
+CBS will air at least three regular season games per-season and the Pac-12 Football Championship Game, while CBS Sports Network will also air a package of games.

 Theme music

 The instrumental theme music for CBS's college football broadcasts was written by New York composer Lloyd Landesman, and has been used since the 1987 season.
-The theme music was originally used for CBS's broadcast of Super Bowl XXI on January 25, 1987, but it was later decided that the piece was better suited for college football than the National Football League.
+The theme music was originally used for CBS's broadcast of Super Bowl XXI on January 25, 1987, but it was later decided that the piece was better suited for college football than the National Football League (NFL).
 After CBS acquired the rights to air SEC games in 1996, the theme music became synonymous with that conference.
 In August 2022, news of CBS's intention to continue using the theme music for its Big Ten games spawned outbursts from upset SEC fans on Twitter.